Introduction to thrush:

 Treatment usually consists of a gentle antifungal medicine.
 This can be applied directly to the plaques with a cotton-tipped applicator, or given orally.

 Stronger medicines are available, though usually unnecessary.
-If the thrush persists, yeast on nipples or pacifiers should be considered as sources for reinfection.
+If it persists, yeast on nipples or pacifiers should be considered as sources for reinfection.
 Some yeast medicines can also be placed on mother’s breasts.
 Artificial nipples and pacifiers can be sterilized.